-- 1 Collection charges - 1.1 Tariff components
+1.1 Tariff components

-1.1.1 The tariff for the service should normally consist of two components:
+- 1.1.1 The tariff for the service should normally consist of two components:

-- a fixed component (network access component),
+- a network access component;

-a variable component (network utilization component).
+- a network utilization component.

 1.1.2 The network access component, normally intended to cover the cost of making the service available, represents the cost of the service which is not dependent on network utilization.